 School of Chemistry

-Find out what is happening in the School of Chemistry here at Leicester.
-For the latest developments, and regular updates on our activities throughout the year, follow us on Twitter (@Leicesterchem), Facebook (Leicester Chemistry), and Instagram (@leicesterchem)!
+A selection of the most exciting news from the School of Chemistry archives are highlighted below.
+For the latest developments, and regular updates on our activities throughout the year, follow us on Twitter (@Leicesterchem), Facebook (Leicester Chemistry), and Instagram (@leicesterchem), and of course check back for the latest editions of our regular newsletter Ion the News!

 Nonlinear Adventures For James Pickering